 Enerplus Corporation (Enerplus) has a diversified portfolio of oil and gas properties throughout Western Canada and the United States.
-Throughout 2019, Enerplus produced an average of approximately 101,042 BOE/day, with 54% of the total production from crude oil and natural gas liquids, and 46% of the total production originating from natural gas.
+Throughout 2020, Enerplus produced an average of approximately 90,697 BOE/day, with 56% of the total production from crude oil and natural gas liquids and 44% of the total production originating from natural gas.

 We have corporate offices located in Calgary, Alberta, and Denver, Colorado.
-Enerplus has nine offices located throughout Alberta, British Columbia, Saskatchewan, Colorado, Montana and North Dakota.
-As of December 31, 2019, Enerplus employed a total of 383 people, including full-time benefit and payroll consultants, 234 of whom were in Canada and 149 of whom were in the United States.
+Enerplus has nine offices located throughout Alberta, Saskatchewan, Colorado, Montana and North Dakota.
+As of December 31, 2020, Enerplus employed a total of 359 people, including full-time benefit and payroll consultants, 208 of whom were in Canada and 151 of whom were in the United States.

 Enerplus strives to continuously improve the efficiency of its energy consumption, reduce our greenhouse gas emissions intensity and provide resources, training and technology to meet our environmental objectives.
-We have several ongoing environmental initiatives in this regard, including:
+In 2020, we set short and long-term targets to reduce our GHG emissions intensity.
+In addition, we also set short and long-term targets to reduce freshwater use in our completions operations, and established a mid-term health and safety target.
+We have several additional ongoing environmental initiatives, including:

-- greenhouse gas (GHG) emissions and small pneumatic venting equipment inventory; - site environmental inspection and audit program; - · water management planning including chemical analysis and reuse studies; - waste management and recycling programs; - · fugitive emissions management program; and - the remediation and reclamation of decommissioned landscapes.
+- greenhouse gas (GHG) emissions and small pneumatic venting equipment inventory; - site environmental inspection and audit program; - · water management planning including an increased focus on water recycling; - · waste management and recycling programs; - fugitive emissions management program; and - the remediation and reclamation of decommissioned landscapes.

-In 2019, Enerplus reported its key environmental and safety metrics in its fifth Sustainability Report.
-Enerplus' efforts in key performance indicator disclosure and stakeholder engagement demonstrate our commitment to responsible resource development and to continuous improvement in environment, health, safety and social performance.
+In 2020, Enerplus reported its key environmental and safety metrics in its inaugural ESG Report.
+Enerplus' efforts in key performance indicator disclosure and community engagement demonstrate our commitment to responsible resource development and to continuous improvement in environment, health, safety and social performance.